 - Take your dog inside during thunderstorms.
 Dogs that are chained to trees are vulnerable to lightning strikes.
 Learn more pet emergency preparedness tips.

-- Don’t unplug electrical equipment during a thunderstorm to avoid the risk of being struck by lightning.
+- Don’t plug or unplug electrical equipment during a thunderstorm to avoid the risk of being struck by lightning.

 Lightning Safety Tips: Outdoors